Skip to Content

 Ultralight Backpacking Gear Bottom Line

-We won’t say ultralight backpacking gear is cheap, but it is worth it in our opinion, especially if it means you’ll want to get outside to explore more often, go farther than you thought possible, or enjoy every experience just a little bit more.
+We won’t say ultralight camping gear is cheap, but it is worth it in our opinion, especially if it means you’ll want to get outside to explore more often, go farther than you thought possible, or enjoy every experience just a little bit more.
 And you can always search for used gear, which not only saves you cash, but is kinder to the planet as well.
 So are you an ultralight backpacker?
 Will you be after perusing this list?
 Either way, get outside and wander on (in the backcountry, obvs).